lack3r/Awesome-Repositories/README.md

+#WARNING: Not tidy and not organised at all!
+I will do it at at some moment (I hope)

 # Awesome-Repositories
 Github repositories I like and find useful
 (Please note that they will be organised into categories in the future)